monsterkodi/koffee/README.md

 process.exit(0);
 ```

-If the condition part of `@if` starts with a `@`, a lookup will be made into the compile options meta map.
+If the condition part of `▸if` starts with a `▸`, a lookup will be made into the compile options meta map.
 If a matching entry is found, the provided coffeescript blocks can be modified arbitrarily before they are written to JavaScript.
+When the macro is only operating on one block of code, you can omit the leading `▸if`.

 The default map includes some simple but useful examples that use this feature.